-CRYENGINE uses many different asset types, this is necessary in order to deal with the complexity of simulating the real world as realistically as is possible.
+CRYENGINE uses many different asset types to deal with the complexity of simulating the real world as realistically as possible.
 Some of the most common asset types used in CRYENGINE are .cgf (Crytek Geometry Format), .mtl (Material) and .dds (Directdraw Surface) textures, however most users will mainly interact with the .cgf standard geometry format and will have to assign materials.

 Once you start to advance and become involved with animations, then you will have to handle more asset types - the 4 main categories are listed below: